cafalchio/PySpace/README.md

 - curtsies example and documentation: without understanding the curtsies library, the game would not be possible.
 - The slack community for the support and help.

+## Comments

+- This game development was a fun process, but also a challenge.
+I learned different technologies and libraries to make it work.
+When I had the idea of the game, I knew it was a challange, but I wanted to keep the original idea.
+I could not implement the gun styles and the power ups, but I am happy with the result.
+I am looking forward to implement the ideas I have left.

 ## Acknowledgements